taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - The Essence of Software Engineering by Volker Gruhn and Rüdiger Striemer
 - Become an Effective Software Engineering Manager: How to Be the Leader Your Development Team Needs by Dr. Stanier, James

+### Software Development

+- **The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win** by Gene Kim, Kevin Behr, George Spafford
+- **The Unicorn Project** by Gene Kim
+- Code Ahead: Volume 1 (2018) by Yegor Bugayenko

 ### Team & Agile

 Must Read